dorkbox/Network/README.md

 The Network project is an encrypted, high-performance, event-driven/reactive Network stack with DNS and RMI, using Netty, Kryo, KryoNet RMI, and LZ4 via TCP/UDP.

 These are the main features:
-- The connection between endpoints is AES256-GCM / EC curve25519.
+* The connection between endpoints is AES256-GCM / EC curve25519.
+(WIP, this was updated for use with Aeron, which changes this)
-- The connection data is LZ4 compressed and byte-packed for small payload sizes.
+* The connection data is LZ4 compressed and byte-packed for small payload sizes.
+(WIP, this was updated for use with Aeron, which changes this)
 - The connection supports:
  - Remote Method Invocation
    - Blocking
    - Non-Blocking
    - Void returns
    - Exceptions can be returned
+   - Kotlin coroutine suspend functions
  - Sending data when Idle
  - "Pinging" the remote end (for measuring round-trip time)
  - Firewall connections by IP+CIDR